Grublady/Dijkstra_map_for_Godot-1/README.md

 ### Method 2: from Github

-**Note**: on linux x64, macos x86 or windows x64, you may skip steps 2-3 and use the pre-compiled libraries in `addons/dijkstra-map/dijkstra_map_library/bin/<os-name>`.
+**Note**: on linux x64, ~~macos x86,~~ windows x64, and WebAssembly, you may skip steps 2-5 and use the pre-compiled libraries in `addons/dijkstra-map/dijkstra_map_library/bin/`.
 They may be slightly outdated though.

 1. Clone this repository.
 2. Follow the gdext (Rust bindings for Godot 4) setup steps [here](https://godot-rust.github.io/book/intro/setup.html#rust).
    * Install [rustup](https://rustup.rs/) for the Rust toolchain.
+3. If your platform is already supported by our [build script](tools/build_platform.sh) (`build_platform.sh`), execute it to run through the build process.
+For example, for a Windows release run `./tools/build_platform.sh windows release`; This will build the library and automatically move it to `addons/dijkstra-map/dijkstra_map_library/bin` under the correct filename.

+    If a manual build is required, continue to step 4.
-3. Run `cargo build --release`.
-This will build the library in `target/release` (for example, on windows: `target/release/dijkstra_map_gd.dll`).
+4. To build manually for your system: run `cargo build --release`.
+This will build the library in `target/release` (for example, on Windows: `target/release/dijkstra_map_gd.dll`).
+Or to build for a specifc platform, run `cargo build --release --target <platform>`, which will place the output file in a directory for that platform.

 	Note that this might take some time as it compiles all the dependencies for the first time.

-    Copy the resulting library to `addons/dijkstra-map/dijkstra_map_library/bin/<os-name>`.
+    Copy the resulting library to `addons/dijkstra-map/dijkstra_map_library/bin/` and rename it to `dijkstra_map_gd.<platform>.release.<extension>`.

-4. Copy the `addons/dijkstra-map` directory into your project's `res://addons` directory.
+    This process can also be done for debug builds too!
+Just remove the `--release` flag, and the resulting binaries will be compiled for debug mode instead.
-5. Add your binary file path into the `res://addons/dijkstra-map/dijkstra_map/DijkstraMap.gdextension` file.
+5. Add your binary file path into the `res://addons/dijkstra-map/dijkstra_map/DijkstraMap.gdextension` file if it's not already listed there.
 This file tells Godot which binary to use for which system.
 For more info see the [GDExtension C++ example in Godot's documentation](https://docs.godotengine.org/en/stable/tutorials/scripting/gdextension/gdextension_cpp_example.html).
+6. Copy the `addons/dijkstra-map` directory into your project's `res://addons` directory, and enable the addon through Godot's editor.

 ## Examples